xnau/pardibee/readme.txt

 == Upgrade Notice ==

-2.5.9.1 is a minor bugfix release
+2.5.9.2 is a minor bugfix release with an important security fix

 == Plugin Support ==